molgenis/capice-resources/README.md

    deactivate
    ```
    (Note: `module purge` is not required as `Python/3.10.4-GCCcore-11.3.0-bare` is required for the next steps too)
-7. Use latest stable release model to generate CAPICE results file of the same validation TSV:
+7. Use the latest stable release model to generate CAPICE results file of the same validation TSV:
    ```shell
    python3 -m venv capice-v<version>/venv
    source capice-v<version>/venv/bin/activate